llm-d

 - Wide Expert-Parallelism - Deploy very large Mixture-of-Experts (MoE) models like DeepSeek-R1 and significantly reduce end-to-end latency and increase throughput by scaling up with Data Parallelism and Expert Parallelism over fast accelerator networks.

-llm-d supports multiple accelerator types including NVIDIA GPUs, AMD GPUs, Google TPUs, and Intel XPUs, providing a unified interface for multi-vendor deployments.
+llm-d directly tests and validates multiple accelerator types including NVIDIA GPUs, AMD GPUs, Google TPUs, and Intel XPUs and provides common operational patterns to improve production reliability.

-See the guides for more details about the accelerators, networks, and configurations tested and our roadmap for what is coming next.
+See the accelerator docs for points of contact for more details about the accelerators, networks, and configurations tested and our roadmap for what is coming next.

-- Generative models running in PyTorch or JAX
+- Online serving and online batch of Generative models running in PyTorch or JAX

 - Large language models (LLMs) with 1 billion or more parameters